Anticoagulation in Renal Failure

 LMWH is often given on haemodialysis in order to maintain patency of the dialysis circuit.
 We switched from using tinzaparin to dalteparin for this in September 2021.
 The dalteparin protocol is given here.

 The use of LMWH for bridging is short term until INR is therapeutic which usually takes about 5 to 7 days.
-It is important to note that use of treatment dose LMWH for prolonged periods in renal impairment may lead to accumulation therefore increasing the risk of bleeding.Our current guidelines for bridging anticoagulation and re-starting warfarin can be found by clicking the link below:
+It is important to note that use of treatment dose LMWH for prolonged periods in renal impairment may lead to accumulation therefore increasing the risk of bleeding.Our current guidelines for bridging anticoagulation and re-starting warfarin can be found here.

 Despite increasing use of LMWHs for anticoagulation, warfarin is still the treatment of choice for many patients with CKD, including those on haemodialysis.
 The guidelines for initiating warfarin therapy in these patients differs slightly, and so care should be taken when prescribing loading doses.
 Patients on haemodialysis who have achieved therapeutic anticoagulation usually continue to have an INR check once weekly.
 The responsibility for warfarin prescribing varies across the 3 dialysis units in NHS Lothian, and the local unit policy should be referred to appropriately (see links below).